-The second types of investors are highly influenced by the sellers.
-They prefer to ask a seller when they want to make an investment.
-This type of investor believes that insurance agent, mutual fund distributors, and relationship manager from a bank are best people when it comes to taking financial advice.
-I ask a simple question to this type of investors.
+Second type of investor are highly influenced by the sellers.
+They prefer to ask a seller when they want to invest.
+This type of investor believes that insurance agents, mutual fund distributors, and relationship managers from a bank are the best people when it comes to taking financial advice.
+I ask a simple question to this type of investor.

 What do you do when you have a heart problem?

-- Do you visit chemist and take medicines suggested by him?
+- Do you visit a chemist and take medicines suggested by him?

-- Do you contact hospital agent for the medicines?
+- Do you contact the hospital agent for the medicines?

-- Do you visit compounder and take medicine prescribed by him?
+- Do you visit the compounder and take medicine prescribed by him?

-No, you simply take appointment from a cardiologist and take medicine suggested given by him.
+No, you simply take an appointment from a cardiologist and take the medicine suggested given by him.

-Insurance agent or mutual fund distributors are sellers.
-They do not charge any money, as they get a commission from product purchased by you.
+Insurance agents or mutual fund distributors are sellers.
+They do not charge any money, as they get a commission from products purchased by you.
 They will try to fit your requirement with the product available with them.
 They are interested only in their commission and nothing else.

-You should strictly avoid seller while making an investment decision.
-I have enough example of misselling done by these types of sellers.
+You should strictly avoid sellers while making an investment decision.
+I have enough examples of misselling done by these types of sellers.